The vocabulary of degrowth: A roundtable debate

 GK: Yes, and many other things too – patriarchy, colonialism, property institutions, the credit system, etc. We just think growth is a focal point for thinking and rethinking how to challenge other forms and expressions of injustice and domination.

 AP: I agree.
 Both money and free trade are abstractions that obscure the exploitative relations between capital and labour, and also between capital and nature.
 This has been discussed extensively in Marxist literature, so I won’t go into it here.
 But growth is also an abstraction and it cannot be observed or studied ethnographically, although it has material manifestations and implications that can be scrutinised.
-So money and growth are similar in the sense they are unintended consequences of purposeful actions.
+So money and growth are similar, in a sense they are unintended consequences of purposeful actions.
 For example, when we use money, we inadvertently reproduce money as an economic and social institution.
 Growth follows the same logic.
 The more we buy and sell things and services to each other for money, the larger the economy becomes and the more growth rates increase.
 But growth is then actually an unintended consequence of everyday actions.
 The problem is that this unintended consequence has been elevated to an overarching political objective, while the social and ecological problems associated with it have been marginalised.
 Unlike money, where the social costs of creating more money is widely accepted (in terms of increased inflation), and where more debt is known to reproduce social hierarchies and class divisions, the social and ecological costs of increasing growth rates are still very much obscured by the abstraction that growth is.
 Even though money and free trade are crucial to criticise, and have been so for decades, growth has received far less attention, despite involving huge social and ecological costs.

 Q11: There tends to be a linear perception of time in degrowth, unlike, for example, in buen vivir.
 Have you reflected on this?